 Also, the shape of the grip is obviously designed with knowledge of the anatomy of the human hand in mind since it incorporates a slight reverse taper with a noticeable downward curve at the end which causes it to very closely follow the dimensions of the user’s hand.
 In addition, the canvas Micarta slabs are affixed to the full tang in three different places for a secure fit and the tang extends out of the back of the Micarta slabs to form an exposed pommel with a lanyard loop.

-Last, while 1095 high carbon steel is both a good choice and a common choice of steel for outdoor knives intended for hard use because it is good compromise between a hard steel and a tough steel, it’s not a stainless steel and thus, it is subject to corrosion.
+Last, while 1095 high carbon steel is both a good choice and a common choice of steel for outdoor knives intended for hard use because it is a good compromise between a hard type of steel and a tough type of steel, it’s not stainless steel and thus, it is subject to corrosion.
 Consequently, the ESEE-6’s blade is coated with a baked-on powder coat in your choice of black or olive drab green which prevents corrosion on all but the edge of the knife.